shivangi-aneja/Multi-Modal-Brain-Segmentation/README.md

 $ python train_3dunet.py --training
 ```
 * This will train your model and save the best checkpoint according to your validation performance.
-* You can also resume training from saved checkpoint by setting the load_chkpt flag.
 * You can run the testing to predict segmented output which will be saved in your result folder as ".nii.gz" files.
 * To run testing
 ```